Opera launches a ‘gaming browser’ with Twitch integration – TechCrunch

 “Running a game might require a lot of effort from your machine.
 Even more so if you are streaming while you play,” says Kocemba in a release tied to today’s E3 announcement.
 “Before Opera GX, gamers often shut down their browsers in order to not slow down their gaming experience.
 We came up with the GX Control feature to make people’s games run more smoothly without requiring them to compromise on what they do on the Web.”

-The other big piece here is Twitch integration, letting users log in to the service directly from the bowser sidebar.
+The other big piece here is Twitch integration, letting users log in to the service directly from the browser sidebar.
 They’ll also get notifications when streamers they follow go live.
 There are various other touches through out, including “sounds and animation inspired by gaming consoles” and other customizable design features.

-You probably think this is all all pretty gimmicky, and honestly, you’re not really wrong.
-Those who are interested can check out early access to browser at E3 this week.
+You probably think this is all pretty gimmicky, and honestly, you’re not really wrong.
+Those who are interested can check out early access to the browser at E3 this week.